This page has been machine-translated from the original page.

 !handle: Referencing System or Process Handle Information

-!handle is also a command in ext extension, to obtain information on system or process handles.
+!handle is also a command included in the ext extension and can obtain information about system or process handles.

-When used in user mode debugging, you can obtain a list of handle information of that process or statistical information.
+When used in user-mode debugging, it can display a list of handle information and statistics for that process.

-The information obtainable with the !handle command without options is very similar to the handle view in Process Explorer.
+The information you can obtain with !handle without options is very similar to the handle view in Process Explorer.

 # Obtain handle information